 - Press "P-E" button on the calibrator and then select AC or DC mode by pressing "DC-AC" button.
-The display shows set power value. - The display shows the following data:: - \ main value of set power in selected unit of measurement VA, W, VAr - \ power factor value PF in negative polarity LA or positive polarity LE or the phase shift between the voltage and current in °. - \ frequency, if AC power is selected - \ voltage at Hi Lo terminals - \ current through +I -I terminals - \ uncertainty of set power - Set desired value of power using numeric keyboard, potentiometer or cursor buttons.
+The display shows set power value. - The display shows the following data:: - main value of set power in selected unit of measurement VA, W, VAr - power factor value PF in negative polarity LA or positive polarity LE or the phase shift between the voltage and current in °. - frequency, if AC power is selected - voltage at Hi Lo terminals - current through +I -I terminals - uncertainty of set power - remaining time of output current ON state when current is set in range 10 to 20 A - Set desired value of power using numeric keyboard, potentiometer or cursor buttons.
 Output power is not yet connected to the output terminals.
-The information section of the display shows the symbol of which informs about the disconnection of output terminals.. - Connect the instrument to be calibrated to Hi Lo and +I -I terminals or short the +I -I terminals. - Press OUTPUT button. - Red LED is lit above the OUTPUT terminals to indicate the connection of simulated electrical power to the output terminals; the information section of the display shows the symbol
+The information section of the display shows the symbol off which informs about the disconnection of output terminals.. - Connect the instrument to be calibrated to Hi Lo and +I -I terminals or short the +I -I terminals. - Press OUTPUT button. - Red LED is lit above the OUTPUT terminals to indicate the connection of simulated electrical power to the output terminals; the information section of the display shows the symbol